Echocardiography for children with cardiology consultation

 Contraindications

-In patients with a BMI above 35 (obese) and with COPD, a transesophageal cardiac echo is recommended.
-In obese patients, the thickness of fat tissue and closely positioned ribs prevent a thorough examination of the patient.
-The same is true for people with emphysema where the large lung volume makes detailed analysis difficult.
-The diagnostic value of the trans-thoracic examination is then very low, as it is impossible to view, for example, the flows in the heart and all the structures of the heart.
+In patients with a BMI over 35 (obese) and COPD, a transesophageal echocardiogram is recommended.
+In obese individuals, the thickness of the adipose tissue and closely spaced ribs prevent a thorough examination.
+Similarly, in individuals with emphysema, the large lung volumes complicate detailed analysis.
+The diagnostic value of a transthoracic echocardiogram is very low because it is impossible to see, for example, cardiac flow and all cardiac structures.